Fancy silver key with loops at hand end and word success instead of teeth

 Have you ever told yourself that you didn’t need to write something down because you would remember it, and then you forgot everything just minutes later?
 You’re not alone—it happens to everyone, especially LD students with many responsibilities.
 For instance, forgetfulness is a very common trait that goes along with ADHD.
 To prevent students from forgetting key information in class, they should be encouraged to write everything down, even the things they think they’ll remember later.
 Of course, writing everything down can be difficult for some students, so an alternative could be to record their classes or to use some form of assistive technology, such as a Smart Pen.

-Reminders, reminders, reminders
+5. Reminders, reminders, reminders

 Having a system in place to remind students of important dates is essential.
 Sometimes teachers announce due dates infrequently during a course, or due dates for assignments and exams may be outlined far in advance and then not discussed again.
 In such cases, some students may panic on the day an assignment is due or an exam is given because they aren't prepared.
 To avoid such situations, students need to learn to set reminders on their phones, which they can use to set timers that will go off several times as the assignment deadlines and exam dates approach.
-These reminders can also help students remember when to start studying or when to begin an assignment, preventing the anxiety associated with cramming or unpreparedness.
+These reminders can also help students remember when to start studying or begin an assignment, preventing the anxiety associated with cramming or unpreparedness.

 School can already be difficult for students who are considered neurotypical, so students dealing with neurotypical daily processing need a little extra support to stay on track.
-Students with ADHD or Autistic students can still thrive in school when they’re met where they’re at and given the tools to do so.
+Students with ADHD or autistic students can still thrive in school when they’re met where they’re at and given the tools to do so.
 Help your student develop good academic habits for a less stressful daily life at school.

 Like what you’re reading?